Droog71/CD74HC4067/README.md

 Demultiplexing with analog values -> https://wokwi.com/projects/366644917441189889<br /><br /><br />

 <h2>Attributes</h2>
-When used for demultiplexing analog values on Wokwi, set the "analog_demux" attribute to 1 in diagram.json<br />
+When used for demultiplexing analog values on Wokwi, set the "analogDemux" attribute to 1 in diagram.json<br />

 ```
 {